-Virtual Machine Settings: You may get an error notification while changing VM setting within Fail-over cluster or a Hyper converged connection.
-As VM resides on a server connection and change the VM settings, try using the Hyper-V host.
+Virtual Machine Settings: You may get an error notification while changing VM setting within Fail-over cluster or a Hyper-converged connection.
+As VM resides on a server connection and changes the VM settings, try using the Hyper-V host.

 Network: Don’t try to configure an azure network adapter otherwise this starts pointing to an invalid address.
 This occurs as the value under Microsoft Azure virtual network gateway address gets formatted during configuration.